Evaluation Criteria

 The Trust Boundary Decision

-Question: Does the data stay in the SaaS tenant or move to your Azure subscription?
+Question: Does the data stay in a service-managed tenant boundary or move into a customer-operated cloud boundary?

 Action Safety & Content Safety